top of page

 • reporting formally and involving parents in the statutory 2-year-old progress check

-• discussions with other professionals who may be involved with a child and family.
+• Having discussions with other professionals who may be involved with a child and family.
 For example, a health visitor or social care worker

 Policy and procedure documents: